bhas/HYF-exercises/javascript1/week4/level1.md

 3. **Calculate Average Grade**
     * Write a function `calculateAverageGrade(student)` that takes a student object and returns their average grade.
 4. **Find the Best Student**
-    * Write a function `findTopStudent(studentsArray)` that takes an array of students and returns the student with the highest average grade.
+    * Write a function `findTopStudent(students)` that takes an array of students and returns the student with the highest average grade.
 5.  **Display Student Information**
     * Write a function `displayStudentInfo(student)` that logs a message like:
         `"John, Age: 20, Average Grade: 85"`
     * Use this function to display details for all students in the students array.
 6. **Add Grades Dynamically**
     * Modify the `createStudent` function to also include a method `addGrade(newGrade)` inside the student object, allowing new grades to be added dynamically.
+Use this function to add a grade to a student after it is created.

 Now help us answer these questions for the below students:
  * What is the average grade of Frank?